-The installation step is the opposite of the removal step.
+The installation process is the reverse of the removal process.

-Finally, in the operation panel, adjust to the “Manual shift mode”, set the value as follows:
+Finally, in the operation panel, adjust the settings to “Manual Shift Mode” with the following values:

 6. Upper and lower blade fixation

-One person must always be in control of the pressure reducing valve when fixed.
+When installing the blade, one person must always be in control of the pressure reducing valve.

-Start the oil pump to bring the upper blade ram up to the dead center position, use a wooden plank to hold it between the upper and lower blades, and slowly release the pressure reducing valve.
+Activate the oil pump to bring the upper blade ram to the starting position.
+Use a wooden plank to hold the blade in place and slowly release the pressure reducing valve.

-After all the bolts are tightened, dropping the upper blade, tighten the last two hidden bolts (shorter in length).
+Tighten the nearby bolts one by one, from left to right, using the same method.
+After all the bolts have been tightened, drop the upper blade and tighten the last two hidden bolts (which are shorter in length).

 7. Gap correction

-(1) Two persons are required to use a live wrench, one to fix the hexagonal bar and one to loosen the nuts on both ends of the bar, as shown in the picture.
+(1) Two people are required to adjust the clearance using a live wrench.
+One person should hold the hexagonal bar in place while the other person loosens the nuts at both ends of the bar, as illustrated in the accompanying picture.

 Send the nuts at each end to the top, then use a wrench to turn the hex bar (adjusting lever).
-Rotating the screw clockwise reduces the clearance and rotating the screw counterclockwise increases the clearance (depending on the site).
+Rotate the screw clockwise to reduce the clearance and counterclockwise to increase it (depending on the site).

-(2) Use this method to adjust the gap on both sides.
-The clearance needs to be adjusted to match the machine display and the upper and lower tool sides must also match in order to tighten the nuts on both ends of the screw.
+(2) Use this method to adjust the gap on both sides, ensuring that the clearance matches the machine display.
+The upper and lower tool sides must be matched before tightening the nuts on both ends of the screw.

 8. Once the gap has been adjusted, it is necessary to verify the correct distance of the backgauge